 Ever wanted to take handwritten notes, but didn't want to write on a digital screen?
 Maybe you just don't want a Samsung device, the primary Android manufacturer to offer active digitizers (better known as the "S Pen" in their marketing materials).
 Livescribe's smartpens have, up to now, been just a nearly perfect solution for many.
 You can write on real paper* and have your notes rather effortlessly synced to select digital destinations.
-It is suddenly looking even better, though, because long-awaited Android support is on the way.
 Read More

 Take a look at the photo below and try to figure out exactly what it is.
 A head-mounted carbon fiber sunshade?
 The latest Milan fashion inspired by Catholic nun habits?
 A solar-powered personal telepathy machine for the eco-friendly supervillain?
 The answer is none of the above: it's a giant plastic dome that, according to creator Silentium, cancels out surrounding ambient noise.

 That's right, it's a real version of the Cone of Silence, favored by agents of a certain fictional spy agency.

 To be fair, Silentium isn't just some fly-by-night company hoping to make headlines at the yearly parade of weird tech in the less-traveled halls of CES.
 Read More

 It's really hard for hardware manufacturers to stand out once CES starts, especially if they're promoting budget devices that don't grab headlines.
 So those without eye-popping gadgets are starting to announce them earlier and earlier - for example, if Archos hadn't exercised a bit more restraint with this new budget phone and a trio of tablets, it would have technically been a year before its Las Vegas debut.
 Meet the new Archos 50 Diamond smartphone and three Archos Helium 4G tablets.
 Read More